edtrochim/candid_core/docs/fields-reference-guide.md

   *Accuracy assessment against 100 global weather stations shows mean bias of \+0.5°C (urban warmer) and RMSE of 1.2°C; uncertainty tends to be higher in tropical regions due to cloud cover correction residuals.*

-* **NEW: Known Gaps / Future Work**: Recognized gaps in the dataset's coverage, methodology, or validation, and may outline planned improvements or areas identified for future research by the creators or community.
+* **Known Gaps / Future Work**: Recognized gaps in the dataset's coverage, methodology, or validation, and may outline planned improvements or areas identified for future research by the creators or community.

   *Current version lacks specific validation in Arctic cities and does not differentiate between daytime/nighttime UHI.
 Future work aims to incorporate VIIRS data for improved resolution and explore seasonal variations.*

 ## Context & Definitions

-* **NEW: Key Term Definitions**: Critical terms used within the dataset (e.g., "forest," "urban") and the specific classification scheme or ontology applied.
+* **Key Term Definitions**: Critical terms used within the dataset (e.g., "forest," "urban") and the specific classification scheme or ontology applied.

   *"Urban" defined by pixels with \>50% impervious surface based on ESA WorldCover 2020\.
 "Rural Reference" defined as non-urban pixels within a 5km buffer excluding water bodies.
 "Intensity" is the mean annual surface temperature difference (°C) between these zones.*

-* **NEW: Methodology Summary**: Summary of the specific algorithms, input data sources, processing steps, and assumptions used to generate the dataset.
+* **Methodology Summary**: Summary of the specific algorithms, input data sources, processing steps, and assumptions used to generate the dataset.

   *Generated using MODIS MOD11A2 LST v6, ESA WorldCover 2020 for urban extent, and a 5km buffer non-urban reference zone selection algorithm.
 Cloud gaps filled using temporal interpolation.
 Full details in linked publication \[DOI\].*

-* **NEW: Ethics / Bias**: Potential ethical implications, known biases (algorithmic, sensor, sampling), fairness assessments, or privacy concerns related to the dataset's creation or potential application, acknowledging limitations beyond technical ones.
+* **Ethics / Bias**: Potential ethical implications, known biases (algorithmic, sensor, sampling), fairness assessments, or privacy concerns related to the dataset's creation or potential application, acknowledging limitations beyond technical ones.

   *Primarily based on satellite thermal data, does not directly measure human heat exposure or account for indoor conditions.
 Urban extent definition may underrepresent informal settlements in some regions.
 Derived from publicly available remote sensing, no direct human subject data used.*